akindofcode/arch-install/README.md

 ### Fonts

-Place windows fonts in /fonts/WindowsFonts before running script 005.
+place windows fonts in /fonts/WindowsFonts before running script 003.
 Check vivaldi fonts.

-New fonts can be installed to /.local/share/fonts or /usr/share/fonts
+new fonts can be installed to /.local/share/fonts or /usr/share/fonts

 `fc-cache -fv`